Learning-augmented count-min sketches via Bayesian nonparametrics: CMS for range queries under DP priors

 \end{itemize} We conclude by studying the numerator in \eqref{eq:maintoprove3}.
 This expression is determined by the complete knowledge of the joint distribution of $(X_1, \dots, X_{n+s})$.
 As above, we can start by writing

 where the event $B(m; l_1^{\ast}, \dots, l_k^{\ast})$ is characterized by the relations among random variables $X_{m+r}$'s

 The numerator of \eqref{eq:maintoprove3} can be treated as the denominator of \eqref{eq:maintoprove3}, namely by exploiting the double partition structure induced by the above relations on the random variables $X_i$'s and $h(X_i)$'s.
-We observe that the combination of this two partition structures proves particularly cumbersome to be written a for general $s\geq1$.
-For this reason, further manipulations of the posterior distribution \eqref{eq:maintoprove3} will be deferred to the proof of Theorem \ref{teo_dir_ran}, in which we will assume that $s=2$.
+We observe that the combination of this two partition structures proves particularly cumbersome to be written for general $s\geq1$.
+For this reason, further manipulations of the posterior distribution \eqref{eq:maintoprove3} will be deferred to the proof the next theorem, where we assume $s=2$.